High-harmonic generation driven by temporal-mode quantum states of light: Results

 The resulting spectra are indistinguishable for Fock and coherent states, since their Husimi distributions are very narrowly peaked around the mean intensity.
 In contrast, thermal and BSV states give significantly higher HHG yields due to their much broader intensity distributions.
 Based on the resulting emission spectrum, using thermal or BSV states instead of coherent or Fock states may appear more advantageous for generating high-harmonic pulses.

 However, these differences do not represent genuine quantum effects.
 While in principle the Husimi distribution is unique (i.e., the full quantum state can be reconstructed from it, which in turn means that two Husimi distributions are only identical if they describe the same exact density matrix), the fact that it is a real and positive quantity means that any sufficiently broad distribution can be reasonably approximated by an incoherent sum over unit-width Gaussians (i.e., coherent states).
-Such a Husimi function corresponds to a classical statistical sum of coherent (i.e., classical) states and thus cannot show any quantum effects—in other words, the same statistical properties of the light field can be obtained from an average over purely classical fields.
+Such a Husimi function corresponds to a statistical mixture of coherent (i.e., classical) states and thus cannot show any quantum effects in the emitted spectra from field excitation.
+In other words, the same statistical properties of the light field can be obtained from an average over purely classical fields.
 Note that the coherent state and thermal distributions already have this property even without any averaging over Gaussians.
 In contrast, BSV and Fock states are \emph{a priori} ``quantum'' states.

-Even so, a corollary of our result regarding the near-unit value of the correction factor $C_\ell(\alpha)$ is the explicit confirmation that convolution of the Husimi function with a Gaussian of unit width in $\alpha$ will not significantly change the HHG spectrum for situations where many photons are required to reach intensities where HHG takes place.
+Even so, a corollary of our result regarding the near-unit value of the correction factor $C_\omega(\alpha)$ is the explicit confirmation that convolution of the Husimi function with a Gaussian of unit width in $\alpha$ will not significantly change the HHG spectrum for situations where many photons are required to reach intensities where HHG takes place.
 This is because the validity of the diagonal approximation implies that the HHG spectrum changes little for variations of $\alpha$ on the order of unity (note that this is exactly the argument behind the conventional use of the semi-classical approximation in strong-field physics due to the well-known fact that fluctuations in coherent states are negligible for large photon numbers).
 Nonetheless, such a convolution corresponds to a density matrix that is a classical statistical mixture of coherent states, $\rho = \int \dd[2]{\alpha} Q(\alpha) \ketbra{\alpha}$, and thus cannot show any genuine quantum effects.